stephanpoetschner/django-vienna/2013_November/SSL for web devs/notes.md

-# Practical SSL for web devs
+# Practical SSL for web devs by Stephan Pötschner

 Disclaimer: I am no security expert.
 Any improvements/recommendations highly appreciated.